pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-ethereum3-nft.md

 What you can easily do is the following.
 I'll just put it back here so that I can see something.
 So, this is for example now...

 So, this is now **a simple program that allows you to create NFTs**, to be programmed.
-So, Ivan said that you can like normally you can either have your smart contracts and what you normally have then is a frontend for your smart contracts, somehow a webpage or application that provides that, that provides access to that.
+So, Ivan said that you can like normally you can either have your smart contracts and what you normally have then is a **frontend for your smart contracts**, somehow a **webpage or application that provides access to that (smart contract)**.

-So, this allows you now... with the simple **NFT generator**, so you can create any kind of thing here, let's say a certificate.
+So, this allows you now... with the simple **NFT generator**, so you **can create any kind of thing here, let's say a certificate.**
-You can give it a name, so it's lecture...
+You can give it a **name**, so it's "lecture"...
 ...NFT...
 ...example...
 ...lecture...
-...who is the recipient, so it's me.
+...who is the **recipient**, so it's "me".
-We could also, if someone of you has an address, we could also type in the address.
+We could also, if someone of you has an **address**, we could also type in the address.
 We can select here from an image, let's say...
 ...take the test build, yeah.
-And then we can add some traits (= metadata).
+And then we can add some **traits (= metadata)**.
-Let's say we do the first trait is lecture.
+Let's say we do the first trait is "lecture".
-And today is the...
+And "date", today is the...
+21st...
+20...
-...21st...
-...20...
-...ok, another trait is topic...
+...ok, another trait is "topic"...
+"NFT".

-...NFT.
-Okay, and now we can also see here the JSON, yeah.
+Okay, and now we can also see here the **JSON**, yeah.
-So what we do now is that we create these kind of JSON here.
+So what we do now is that we create this kind of JSON here.

 And now we **mint the NFT**.
 Oh yeah, so it's not there.
-So it's being minted, what means that we now...
-...address this particular smart contract that actually has been written by Ivan, and I'm just using it.
+So it's being minted, what means that we now address (run) this particular smart contract that actually has been written by Ivan, and I'm just using it.
 And this particular smart contract is now being addressed.
-I'm sending this kind of JSON to this smart contract and it tells me...
-...okay, the transaction hash, we can check.
+I'm **sending this kind of JSON to this smart contract** and **it (the smart contract) tells me the transaction hash, we can check**.
-It's the token number 982, which means that we created already 982 NFTs with this particular smart contract for a lot of different purposes.
+It's the token number `982` (= the `tokenId` like the one we typed in when we used method `tokenURI (0xc87b56dd)` of the Gavin Evans smart contract above), which means that we created already 982 NFTs with this particular smart contract for a lot of different purposes.

+### Polygon

-And now we can see the transaction on [Polygon Scan](https://polygonscan.com/).
+And now we **can see the transaction on [Polygon Scan](https://polygonscan.com/)**.
 And that's here the transaction, yeah.
-So it's now in block, we put it on Polygon, not on Ethereum, but on the second layer chain.
+So it's now in block, we put it on **Polygon** (formerly Matic Network), not on Ethereum, but on the second layer chain.
 And there we see the information.
 So it **costs us 0.02 Polygon**.
 So all together 0.03 dollars to do this.

+---

+Wikipedia: "Polygon (blockchain)"

+**Polygon** (formerly **Matic Network**) is a blockchain platform which aims to create a multi-chain blockchain system compatible with Ethereum.
+As with Ethereum, it uses a proof-of-stake consensus mechanism for processing transactions on-chain.
+Polygon's native token is **POL**, an ERC-20 token which allows for compatibility with other Ethereum cryptocurrencies.
+It is operated by **Polygon Labs**.

+Polygon is a natively Layer-2 network that uses Ethereum as a base network.
+In particular, transactions are first validated inside Polygon and then periodically committed in a "checkpoint": a **Merkle root** of transaction hashes is committed to Ethereum's mainnet by using "Core contracts".

+Polygon runs various decentralized applications (dApps) such as Defi, DAOs, and NFTs.

+---

 ### OpenSea

 And we can also check it on **OpenSea**.
 So, here it is.
 So, that's it.

-So OpenSea is a platform where you can exchange and sell NFTs.
+So OpenSea is a platform where you can **exchange and sell NFTs**.
 And I didn't register at this particular platform.
 I didn't do anything with this particular platform.
-I just created an NFT according to the appropriate standard, ERC721.
+**I just created an NFT according to** the appropriate **standard**, **ERC721**.
-And since OpenSea is scanning **Polygon** chain for all smart contracts that belong to this particular standard, they somehow scan the whole blockchain and they show everything automatically that belongs to this particular smart contract.
+And since **OpenSea is scanning Polygon chain for all smart contracts that belong to this particular standard**, they somehow scan the whole blockchain and they show everything automatically that belongs to this particular smart contract.
 And now it's there.

-And there you can see that it's BCRL, so Blockchain Reallabor, that's our address.
+And there (on [opensea.io](opensea.io)) you can see that

+- it's "BCRL", so Blockchain Reallabor, that's **our address**.
-NFT, this is something that Ivan mentioned in the smart contract when he created it.
-He said that belongs to this particular collection.
+- "NFT", this is something that Ivan mentioned in the smart contract when he created it.
+He said that **belongs to** this particular **collection**.
-And we see here the different Merkmale, let's see, that's something else.
+- And we see here the different Merkmale (**traits**), let's see, that's something else.
 But we also see the...
-Can I see the times?
-Normally I should also see the different traits (= metadata) that I created for this particular NFT.
+Can I see the **times**?
+Normally I should also see the different **traits (= metadata)** that I created for this particular NFT.
-Here it is, yeah, obviously.
-Created by, Lecture, 21st on January, NFT type, certificate and topic NFT.
+  - Here it is, yeah, obviously.
+"Created by", "Lecture", "21st of January", "NFT type", "certificate" and "topic: NFT".

-And this is also now, if you would like to create NFTs for example, for your club for everything, you can create all these NFTs automatically.
+And this is also now,... if you would like to create NFTs for example, for your club, for everything, you can create all these NFTs automatically.
-And then they are automatically listed here.
+And then they are automatically listed here (on [opensea.io](opensea.io)).

-And in the next step, what you can do then, is that you can also, if I would connect my wallet to this one, **I can transfer it**.
+And in the next step, what you can do then, is that you can also, if I would **connect my wallet to this one (the "BCRL" NFT)**, **I can transfer it (the "BCRL" NFT)**.

-What happens now is that some people send you offers for that.
+What happens now is that some **people send you offers** for that.
 So it happens from time to time that people send you an offer to **buy this particular NFT**.
-Very often it's fake and you have to be careful because it's fake, because nobody should be interested in this particular thing.
+Very **often it's fake** and you have to be careful because it's fake, because nobody should be interested in this particular thing.
-But it means actually, this is not an NFT that we created here for any value, it's more NFT that we create for a particular kind of purpose.
+But it means actually, this is **not an NFT** that we created here **for any value**, it's more **NFT** that we create **for a particular kind of purpose**.

 ### Token-gated access

 So what I can do now is that if I distribute this NFT to all of you, next time when you would like to enter the room, I ask you, show me that you own this NFT.
 Or we have some kind of **token-gated access**, so that means that you would like to access a web page where I put the answers of the exam questions.
-And you can only access that if you own this particular NFT.
+And you **can only access that if you own this particular NFT**.
-Which would mean that then the web page asks you, please open your wallet and then the wallet needs to provide its address and then you check if your address appears here in the NFT.
+Which would mean that then the **web page asks you**, please open your wallet and then the **wallet needs to provide its address** and then you **check if your address appears here in the NFT**.
 And that is then so-called token-gated access.
-So it's no longer an **access that depends on user ID and password**, it's an **access that depends on the ownership** of such a token.
+So it's no longer an **access that depends on user ID and password**, it's an **access that depends on the ownership of such a token**.

-And that is where all these different things now become really interesting also in business applications and in other kind of applications.
+And that is where all these different things now become really interesting also in **business applications** and in other kind of applications.
-Because this provides you very nicely individual access to something.
+Because this **provides** you very nicely **individual access to something**.
-Because you don't need to have user ID and password that you give away, if you want to share this with someone else, you only can do it by transferring the NFT.
+Because you don't need to have user ID and password that you give away.
+If you want to **share** this with someone else, you **only** can do it **by transferring the NFT**.
 And that's the way to do that.
 Yeah, that's how you can do this in a very easy way.

 ### Streamlit: NFT JSON builder

 And this is all done here with this **"NFT JSON builder"**.

 And all in all, this is, I'm not sure, did you come across **streamlit** already in other kind of applications?
 If you want to do Python, I am now a fan in the meantime.